NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Sponsored by Teacher Ot.md

 Choose two ability boosts.
 One must be to **Wisdom** or **Charisma**, and one is a free ability boost.

 You're trained in your choice of the Survival or Performance skill.
-You gain a skill feat: [[Feats/Survey Wildlife|Survey Wildlife]] if you chose Survival or [[Feats/Impressive Performance|Impressive Performance]] if you chose Performance.
+You gain a skill feat: [[Survey Wildlife|Survey Wildlife]] if you chose Survival or [[Impressive Performance|Impressive Performance]] if you chose Performance.
 You're also trained in Nantambu Lore.

 Your recommended primary branch is the Emerald Boughs.